kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `resources` _[ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#resourcerequirements-v1-core)_ | Resources describes the requested and maximum allowed CPU/memory usage. |
 | `debugLog` _boolean_ | DebugLog enables more verbose logging. |
 | `replicas` _integer_ | Replicas sets the number of pod replicas for the seed-controller-manager. |
+| `disabledCollectors` _[MetricsCollector](#metricscollector) array_ | DisabledCollectors contains a list of metrics collectors that should be disabled.
+Acceptable values are "Addon", "Cluster", "ClusterBackup", "Project", and "None". |

 [Back to top](#top)